-On the date of delivery of the Bonds, the Underwriters will be furnished with an opinion of Bond Counsel substantially in the form attached hereto as Appendix B - "Proposed Form of Opinion of Bond Counsel."
+On the date of delivery of the Bonds, the Underwriters will be furnished with an opinion of Bond Counsel substantially in the form attached hereto as Appendix C - "Proposed Form of Opinion of Bond Counsel."

-OPINION OF COUNSEL
+OPINIONS OF COUNSEL

-The unqualified approving opinion as to the legality of the Bonds will be rendered by Ropes & Gray LLP, of Boston, Massachusetts, Bond Counsel to the State Treasurer.
-The proposed form of the opinion of Bond Counsel relating to the Bonds is attached hereto as Appendix B. Certain legal matters will also be passed upon by Ropes & Gray LLP of Boston, Massachusetts, as Disclosure Counsel to the State Treasurer.
+The unqualified approving opinion as to the legality of the Bonds will be rendered by Ropes & Gray LLP, of Boston, Massachusetts, Bond Counsel.
+The proposed form of the opinion of Bond Counsel relating to the Bonds is attached hereto as Appendix C. Certain legal matters will also be passed upon by Ropes & Gray LLP of Boston, Massachusetts, as Disclosure Counsel.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Palmer & Dodge LLP of Boston, Massachusetts.